On this page10

 What Are Jiaobei (Moon Blocks) and How Do They Work?

-Jiaobei (擲筊) are the red crescent-shaped blocks scattered around temple altars: essentially the Magic 8-Ball of Chinese divination.
-One flat side, one rounded side.
-Toss them after asking your question.
+Jiaobei (擲筊) are the red crescent-shaped blocks used around temple altars.
+One side is flat, one side is rounded.
+You toss them after asking one narrow question.

 Experienced users know the finer points.
 Three consecutive yeses means divine emphasis.
 Can't get a clear answer after several throws means you're probably asking the wrong question.